meizabel/documentation/contribute/README.md

 #### Add Your Article

-master : This branch is in production.
+Work with GitBook as with any other Git Repository.

+**master** is a branch that goes to production.